How to Prevent Ice Dams and Damage

 What To Do In Spring

-Those glistening icicles hanging from your roof my get you into the holiday spirt but they can also be a telling sign that something isn’t draining the proper way.
-Icicles can be a telltale sign that water or snow are forming on your roof, preventing melting snow from escaping through the gutters.
+Those glistening icicles hanging from your roof may look beautiful.
+But, they can also be a telling sign that something isn’t draining the proper way.
+Icicles can be a telltale sign that water or snow are forming on your roof.
+That preventing melting snow from escaping through the gutters.
 Spending the time and money preventing ice dams is much more economical than having to deal with the potential fall out of ice dams.

 If you are worried about potential ice dams developing on your roof, call Cambie Roofing to perform an inspection.
-Our expert roofers can quickly diagnose any problems with your roofing system and perform maintenance to save you the trouble of dealing with ice and water damage – possibly preventing you from having to replace the entire roof all together.
+Our expert roofers can quickly diagnose any problems with your roofing system.
+And perform maintenance to save you the trouble of dealing with ice and water damage.
+That possibly preventing you from having to replace the entire roof all together.